-Native American Pottery Making
+Ancient Native American Pottery and Religion

 Native American pottery.
 Sometimes thought of as artifacts from the past or trendy decor, authentic Native American art is still very much alive in the form of pottery.
 In this segment, I visit Reyes Madalena in Moab, Utah to learn a bit more about this delicate process.